xcomponent/appcontrol-documentation/Documentation/centreon.md

 You can designate one of your servers as a **bastion host**.
 If you do, it is assumed that you will deploy an AppControl agent on it, and then that server will be used to run remote checks on other hosts, using the ping or ssh commands, for example.

-By default, the host components have a check command that does **ping -c 1 <hostname>**.
+By default, the host components have a check command that does **ping -c 1 &lt;hostname&gt;**.
 The service components are created with sample check, start, and stop commands that simulate the actual checks using a temporary file.
 All these default commands assume the agent is running on a linux machine, but you can also configure your map to deploy the agents on Windows servers (see xxx for more details on AppControl agents).
 ## Importing your setup
 The import tool is a Windows binary that you can download from [here](https://github.com/xcomponent/appcontrol-documentation/releases/download/1.0/ac_from_centreon.exe).
 To import your setup, first log on to your Centreon server, and export your configuration to a text file, with the following command: